 Restraining Orders, whether they are temporary or final, are commonplace.
 Regardless of which side of the restraining order you find yourself, it is important to be familiar with the law regarding the process of obtaining restraining order and consequences for violating such orders.
 If you have experienced an encounter with the police as a result of an alleged violation of a restraining order, you likely have been arrested with a set bail requirement.
 In such a frightening and confusing situation it is important to have reliable legal counsel and defense.
-Our attorneys at the Law Offices of Hebert I. Ellis, P.C., have many years of experience defending restraining order issues throughout New Jersey and New York.
+Our attorneys at Ellis Law, have many years of experience defending restraining order issues throughout New Jersey and New York.

 Obtaining a Restraining Order in NJ

 The procedure for obtaining a Restraining Order in the State of New Jersey is as follows:

 An individual applying for a temporary Restraining Order must appear personally before a judge to testify their complaint on the record.
 Based on their complaint or testimony, the judge will determine whether the applicant is in danger of domestic violence and may order emergency relief by way of a temporary Restraining Order.
 The temporary restraining order may be issued ex parte if necessary to protect the well-being of the victim.

 A temporary restraining order may also be issued electronically based on sworn oral testimony from an applicant not physically present.
 This sworn oral testimony can be communicated by way of radio, telephone, or other methods of electronic communication.
 Said testimony must be recorded by the judge or a law enforcement officer via tape recording, stenographic machine, or long hand notes made by the judge if electronic means are otherwise unavailable.

 A final restraining order is issued only upon finding specific domestic violence or on a stipulation by the defendant of an act of domestic violence.